Otay Mesa Land Port of Entry

 - Processes 1 million trucks, 6.9 million vehicles, 3.6 million pedestrians, annually

 - Accommodate Federal Motor Carrier Safety Administration bus processing needs

 Tenant Agencies: U.S. Department of Homeland Security - Customs and Border Protection, Immigration and Customs Enforcement, U.S. Department of Agriculture - Animal and Plant Health Inspection Service, U.S. Food and Drug Administration, Federal Motor Carrier Safety Administration, and GSA.

 Environmental Review - GSA prepared an Environmental Impact Statement to analyze the potential impacts from the proposed modernization and expansion of the Otay Mesa Land Port of Entry, under the National Environmental Policy Act (NEPA).

 MODERNIZATION AND EXPANSION

-- Expansion of pedestrian-processing facilities; doubling the number of pedestrian processing facilities from 6 to 12 lanes to accommodate a new transit hub
+- Expansion of pedestrian-processing facilities; doubling the processing facilities from 6 to 12 lanes and better connecting travelers to the nearby transit hub

 - Construction of a commercial-annex building

-- Relocation of Secure Electronic Network for Travelers Rapid Inspection (SENTRI) facilities
+- Relocation of Secure Electronic Network for Travelers Rapid Inspection (SENTRI) enrollment facilities

 - Relocation of hazardous material commercial import processing